Built from real

 Embed Salesforce Lightning Flows on any website with dynamic height adjustment and querystring variable passing , solving the iFrame sizing problem that every Flow-on-external-site implementation eventually hits.

-Born from a real client project: a job request flow that needed to live on an external WordPress site.
-The static iFrame height broke on multi-screen flows, and passing input variables required custom plumbing.
-I built this plugin to handle both , and released it for anyone in the community.
+Born from a real client project: a job request flow that needed to run on an external WordPress site.
+Static iFrame height broke multi-screen flows, and passing input variables required custom plumbing.
+Version 1.1.0 adds FlowIframeEmbed embed mode with plugin settings and a bare [Lightning-Flow-iFrame] shortcode.

 Features